 - Fill a pint or quart jar halfway with dried Hawthorn Berries

-- completely cover with Vodka (80 proof)
+- Completely cover by 1 inch with Vodka (80 proof) and cap tightly

 Storage: Any alcohol-based tincture will have an indefinite shelf life and thus are wonderful for the prepared homemaker’s medicine cabinet.

 “I have a special affection for this herb, because it helped my father strengthen his heart and significantly increase the quality of his circulation.
 Twenty-six years ago he had a heart attack and has been taking hawthorn in extract form for over 15 years with excellent results.

 In my own experience, it is the first herb, besides garlic, that should be added to one’s daily dietary regimen when there is any suspicion of problems of cardiovascular disease.
 If one has a family member who has heart or vascular problems, or for people eating a diet that includes moderate to high levels of fat (especially from dairy products or red meat), or who are stressed or using stimulants (such as coffee), hawthorn is an excellent protector.

 Hawthorn works slowly, like all herbal tonics.
 It should be taken for at least 3 months, up to several years or longer, if needed.
 It is safe to use concurrently with allopathic drugs such as digoxin and may even allow a person to reduce the dose of this commonly prescribed, but highly toxic medicine.

 In this modern age with its times of stress and anxiety, it is reassuring that nature has provided such a gentle yet effective cardiovascular protector as hawthorn.”

 A dose is a dropperful of tincture, taken first thing in the morning and last thing at night.
 For the first three months of use, a third dose, mid-day, may be added.